Benson Syndicate

-The Benson Syndicate was an unusual, 19th-century organized crime organization in the western United States which received contracts from the United States General Land Office (GLO) to perform cadastral land surveys of the public lands.
-It was led by, and named after, John A Benson (1845–1910), originally from Illinois and later a US deputy surveyor in California.
+The Benson Syndicate was a 19th-century criminal organization in the western United States that obtained contracts from the United States General Land Office (GLO) to perform cadastral land surveys of the public lands, then fraudulently executed or entirely fabricated the work.
+It was led by, and named after, John A. Benson (1845–1910), originally from Illinois, who served as a US deputy surveyor in California.

-The Syndicate operated from the Rocky Mountains to the Pacific, but was most active in California and headquartered in San Francisco.
-Its tenure ran from an uncertain origin in the mid 1870s to 1898 but was at its peak activity from 1880 to 1885.
-In California alone, at least 40 individuals were known to be involved, and very probably more actually were; a major uncertainty involves how many people were involved, and where.
+The Syndicate operated across the western United States from the Rocky Mountains to the Pacific, but was most active in California and headquartered in San Francisco.
+Its tenure ran from an uncertain origin in the mid-1870s to 1898, with peak activity from 1880 to 1885.
+In California alone, at least 40 individuals were known to be involved.
+Government estimates later indicated that nearly a thousand townships may have been affected, comprising approximately 20 million acres — roughly 20 percent of all land in California.

 The group's modus operandi was to generate false demand for public land surveys from supposedly interested "settlers" (see Public Land Survey System) using fictitious applications for surveys of specified townships.
 Two successive California Surveyors General, who were part of the ring, then awarded surveying contracts to Benson associates for the surveys.
-These were then fraudulently executed, ranging in quality from skeletal surveys based on minimal data, to outright fabrications of all data and maps.
-The required survey output – official notes and plat maps – were then forged to make the surveys appear legitimate on paper.
-The scheme only worked as long as no ground-based inspections of the townships were conducted prior to survey approval, which however went on for at least five years.
-The group's downfall was only initiated when these were finally instituted in mid-1885, which then was very rapid.
+These were then fraudulently executed, ranging in quality from skeletal surveys based on minimal data to outright fabrications of all data and maps.
+The required survey output — official notes and plat maps — were forged to make the surveys appear legitimate on paper.
+The scheme persisted for at least five years because no ground-based inspections were conducted prior to survey approval; the group's downfall began when such inspections were instituted in mid-1885.

-The surveys were officially contracted to individual deputy surveyors other than Benson himself, some of whom were not even aware that the surveying contracts existed in their names, having been induced by Benson to sign blank papers which were later turned into contracts and other legal documents without their knowledge.
-At other times, people with minimal or no surveying experience, and/or lacking proper qualifications as deputy surveyors, performed the work without the contracted surveyor ever being physically present, which was also patently illegal.
-In the worst cases, entire contracted areas, consisting of several adjacent survey townships (~36 square miles each), were fabricated by Benson or his associates at his San Francisco office, with little or no work on the ground at all, as exemplified in quotes from GLO annual reports given below.
+The surveys were officially contracted to individual deputy surveyors other than Benson himself, some of whom were unaware that contracts existed in their names, having been induced to sign blank papers later converted into legal documents without their knowledge.
+At other times, people with minimal surveying experience performed the work without the contracted surveyor being present, which was also illegal.
+In the worst cases, entire contracted areas were fabricated at Benson's San Francisco office with no fieldwork at all, as documented in GLO annual reports.